25.0 MB (4.0 MB compressed)

 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Scanning electron micrograph (SEM) of grass bagworm moth (Brachycyttarus griseus).
+Coloured scanning electron micrograph (SEM) of grass bagworm moth (Brachycyttarus griseus).
 The compound eye is composed of numerous facets (ommatidia), each of which contains a surface lens.
 Beneath each lens are retinal cells, which send nerve signals to the optic nerve.
 The ommatidia are often hexagonal in shape and are tightly arranged to form a large compound eye.
 Compound eyes allow for the detection of small movements but are weak in distinguishing fine details.
 Magnification: x600 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.